545ch4/flippie/README.md

 A simple index page with browser UI controlling the flip-dot.
 All javascript and stylesheets are loaded from an external CDN, not from the ESP8266 itself.
 Except the flip-dot configuration, this will be rendered as JSON.

 **`/dots` – A receiver of base64 encoded dots vector**
 This method reads the content of HTTP (POST/GET) variable `dots` which is a base64 encoded string.
-This string is build of four  from four 8-bit characters of a 32-bit wide integer where each bit (0-31) represents the state of one column.
+This string is build of 32-bit wide integers (four bytes) where each bit (0-31) represents the state of one column.
 Those integers are ordered by rows and then modules:
 ```
 [row 1 column 1-32* module 1], [row 1 column 1-32* module 2], ..., [row 1 column 1-32* module M], [row 2 column 1-32* module 1], [row 2 column 1-32* module 2], ..., ..., [row R column 1-32* module M]
 ```